-Public Administrators, Public Guardians and Public Conservators act under the authority granted by the California Superior Court, but are solely a county function and funded with county General Funds.
-The recent rise in interest in conservatorships as vehicles to help manage justice involved and homeless populations also places significant fiscal pressure on county guardians and conservators.
+Public Administrators, Public Guardians and Public Conservators act under the authority granted by the California Superior Court, and serve as a safety net for the most vulnerable populations, older and dependent adults, and those with serious and persistent mental health disorders and their estates.
+These services are solely a county function and funded with local county funds.
+The recent rise in interest in conservatorships as a vehicle to help manage justice-involved and homeless populations also places significant fiscal and workload pressure on county guardians and conservators.

-- CSAC supports the acquisition of additional and sustainable non-county resources for public guardians, conservators, and administrators to ensure quality safety-net services for all who qualify. - 2) CSAC opposes additional duties, mandates, and requirements for public guardians, conservators, and administrators without the provision of adequate funding to carry out these services. - 3) CSAC will work to support placement capacity for public guardians, conservators, and administrators as California severely lacks safe and secure housing for the majority of residents under conservatorship.
+- CSAC supports the acquisition of additional and sustainable non-county resources for public guardians, conservators, and administrators to ensure quality safety-net services for all who qualify.
+Any proposal from the Legislature to expand the responsibility of county public conservators of Lanterman-Petris-Short Act (LPS) "gravely disabled" conservatees or probate conservatees must come with additional funding and time for the system to treat and manage the expanded population. - 2) CSAC opposes additional duties, mandates, and requirements for public guardians, conservators, and administrators without the provision of adequate new funding to carry out these services. - 3) Counties urge the state to coordinate with counties to ensure alignment with county-based systems of care when imposing new requirements or providing new funding for local Public Guardian and Public Conservator services. - 4) CSAC will work to support placement capacity for public guardians, conservators, and administrators as California severely lacks safe and secure housing for the majority of residents under conservatorship.
+This includes supporting efforts to acquire additional resources for licensed adult residential facilities and residential care facilities for the elderly and subacute facilities.